 (B) Contents of Motion.
 Motions for relief from the automatic stay must comply with this court’s “Guidelines for Motions for Relief From the Automatic Stay”.

-Any interested party who fails to file and serve a written response to this motion within 14 days after the date of service stated in this motion shall, pursuant to Local Rule 4001-1(C), be deemed to have consented to the entry of an order granting the relief requested in the motion.
+Any interested party who fails to file and serve a written response to this motion within 14 days after the date of service stated in this motion, pursuant to Local Rule 4001-1(C), be deemed to have consented to the entry of an order granting the relief requested in the motion.

 (D) Contested Motions; Response.
 A response which objects to the granting of the requested relief shall identify the motion, the movant’s attorney, and the motion’s service date, and shall set forth a short and plain statement of the facts countervailing the motion, including: